Seabrook, Maryland: Geography

 According to the U.S. Census Bureau, the Seabrook census-designated place has a total area of 7.8 sqkm, all land.

 Demographics

+Seabrook first appeared as a census designated place in the 2010 U.S. census formed from all of the deleted Goddard CDP, part of the deleted Lanham-Seabrook CDP, and part of the Glenn Dale CDP.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Businesses

 Seabrook has its own MARC commuter rail station (Seabrook Station).
 Seabrook residents are served by a large number of small businesses, including restaurants, fast foot eateries, banks, lawyer services, laundry services, veterinary services, car repair, and numerous other businesses which are located at the Seabrook Station.
 Seabrook shoppers also tend to shop at the supermarkets and stores at Glenn Dale, slightly to the east on Route 564, or drive east approximately 5 mi to Bowie, with its large shopping complexes such as the Bowie Town Center.

 Lanham-Seabrook

 Lanham, Maryland, an older community, lies to the west on both sides of the Washington Beltway.
 Within the Lanham-Seabrook area, there is only one post office (20706), located a half mile east of Seabrook Station on route 564, which both towns must share.
 As a result, since the post office has been designated "Lanham", all mail to both the Seabrook and Lanham area is town-designated as "Lanham" or "Lanham-Seabrook".